 Our highland Shetland sheep are the same ancient breed long treasured in Scotland for their wool, and said to have been brought there by the Vikings.
 These beautiful, sturdy sheep have wonderful curved horns and bear wool in every color.
 In the spring you’ll be delighted by the new lambs playing in the sheep meadow, and in summer you might see the annual shearing.

 Our Nubian goats bring perhaps the most smiles.
 They’ll climb anything, and love to nap on rocks, logs, and even the picnic table in their pasture.
-They come in every sort of color and marking-Razzle Dazzle is black with white polka dots-and they’re very friendly.
+They come in every sort of color and marking and they’re very friendly.
 They love to be petted, and happily join us on walks.
 The tiny spring kids might be the most adorable baby animals there are.
 Well into the summer we’ll be hand feeding those that need it, and you’re welcome to give a bottle to a baby.

-Our cow, Mrs. Wilberforce, is a Jersey, the same as Elsie the Borden Cow.
+Our cows, Miss Moo and Redbone, are Jerseys, the same as Elsie the Borden Cow.
 It’s a breed famous for their beauty as much as their rich milk and cream.
-We milk her twice a day and enjoy her wonderful milk as well as the butter, cheese, and clotted cream we make with it.
-Mrs. Wilberforce is particularly fond of collards greens from the garden, and she and her daughter Miss Moo love to be petted.
+We milk them twice a day and enjoy their wonderful milk as well as the butter, cheese, and clotted cream we make with it.
+Miss Moo is particularly fond of collards greens from the garden, and she and her daughter Laura Ann love to be petted.

 We have a large herd of horses both for work and for riding.
-Besides the saddle horses we have Mac, our huge spotted draft horse, and Pete and Jake, our team of Haflingers who pull the wagon.
+Among others, our herd includes Domino, the spotted appaloosa, and Annabelle the pony.
+During the summer, we often have one or more free-range horses wandering the farm and mowing the grass!
 Guests are invited to ride with us at our stables or give a hand with feeding or grooming the horses.
 We offer amazing Farm Vacations.